johnmburt/springboard/capstone_1/readme.md

 Looking at how models performed across all subreddits (Figure 8) revealed some interesting trends.

 - Each model performed differently with different subreddits.
 For example, the RNN performed much better than all other models on r/science, but was much poorer than the others on r/politicaldiscussion.
-The lowest model/sub score was 52% (RandomForest/science) and the highest was 81% (RandomForest/the_donald).
+The lowest model/sub score was 52% (Random Forest/science) and the highest was 81% (RandomForest/the_donald).

-- The models MultinomialNB, RandomForest and XGBClassifier performed most similarly, while RNN often performed well when the others had poor balanced accuracy, and vice versa.
+- The models Multinomial Naive Bayes, Random Forest and XGBoost performed most similarly, while Recurrent Neural Network often performed well when the others had poor balanced accuracy, and vice versa.
 That the first three models performed similarly is not surprising - they all used the same feature data, whereas the RNN had a very different data transformation process.

 | Figure 8: Model performance across subreddits |